Worldwide Guide to Women in Leadership

 Social Democratic MP and Head of the Lithuanian delegation to the Baltic Assembly 2001 and 2001-02, 2002-03 and 2004 its Vice-Chairperson. (b.
 1945-)

 The EU Co-chair of the Assembly of the agreement between the African, Caribbean and the Pacific States with the European Union jointly with the ACP Co-President, who is a man.
 She was the 1.
-Vice-President of the Assembly 1994-2002, she is married to the former British Labour Leader Neil Kinnock, who was given the title of Baron in 2004 upon his retirement as EU-Commissioner. (b.
+Vice-President of the Assembly 1994-2002 and British Minister of State of Europe from 2009 and appointed a Baroness.
+She is married to the former British Labour Leader Neil Kinnock, who was given the title of Baron in 2004 upon his retirement as EU-Commissioner, and her son is married to the Chairperson of the Danish Social Democrats, Helle Thorning-Schmidt. (b.
 1944-).

 2002-03 President of the Parliamentary Confederation of the Americas Laura Pavón Jaramillo (Mexico)